githubflub/Substitution-Breaker/readme.md

-This is a tool to help break the encryption of some simply substituted cipher text.
+This is a tool to help break the encryption of some simply substituted ciphertext.

 ```sh
 > python breaker.py ciphertext.txt